JumpinJackFlash/oracle-load-balancer-setup/README.md

 You must register the IP address of the Load Balancer with your domain provider.

+It's best to ask for a test certificate while you are getting things sorted out.
+LE will refuse your requests if you ask for too many production certificates.

 After installation you can manually add more backends to the https backend set.

 To see an example of how we at AsterionDB utilize this script please refer to this link: